Meet the Board

 Mr Mihal is a director of a generalist law practice in Ulverstone and he undertakes mainly litigious work including civil, criminal and child protection.
-He served on the Council of the Law Society of Tasmania for 7 years including as President in 2013/2014, the Law Foundation of Tasmania, the Management Committee of the North West Community Legal Centre including as Chair the Law Council of Australia’s Regional, Remote, Rural Lawyers’ Advisory Committee.
+He served on the Council of the Law Society of Tasmania for 7 years including as President in 2013/2014, the Law Foundation of Tasmania, the Management Committee of the North West Community Legal Centre including as Chair, and the Law Council of Australia’s Regional, Remote, Rural Lawyers’ Advisory Committee.
 He is currently Chairman of a charitable organisation called the Roland View Estate Trust and a member of the Local Government Code of Conduct Panel.

 Mr Lewis, a prominent barrister on the North West Coast of Tasmania with in excess of 25 years’ experience, was appointed to the Board on 27 June 2016.
 He has served on a number of Professional Boards and Committees over the years including his time as a member of the Bar Council of Tasmania.
 Mr Lewis has enjoyed a diverse practice in law which, in addition to his experience at the Queensland and Tasmanian Bars, includes appointment as a senior Crown Prosecutor in Darwin, Managing Practitioner of the Katherine Regional Aboriginal Legal Aid Service and Legislative Counsel for the external Australian Territory of Norfolk Island.